 A final word

-Whether you choose to relax on one of its golden beaches, or head inland and do a little exploring of the country, you are bound to have a rich and rewarding experience travelling through Portugal.
+Whether travellers choose to relax on one of its golden beaches, or head inland and do a little exploring of the country, they're bound to have a rich and rewarding experience travelling through Portugal.

 Things to do in Portugal

-Not far away lie the mysterious megalithic monuments of the Cromeleque dos Almendres, situated just outside the lively university town of Evora.
+The mysterious megalithic monuments of the Cromeleque dos Almendres aren't far away, and are situated just outside the vibrant university town of Evora.
 Porto, in the north, is an edgy city boasting a historic centre and great food and drink, as well as being a gateway to the famous Port-producing region of the Douro Valley.
-On the way north to Porto, visitors should stop to take in the atmosphere in Coimbra, former medieval capital of Portugal and home to the country's oldest university dating back to the 13th century.
+On the way north to Porto, visitors should stop to take in the atmosphere in Coimbra, former medieval capital of Portugal and home to the country's oldest university, which dates back to the 13th century.

 Portugal's historic seafarers uncovered yet more delights in their travels west.
 The tiny island of Madeira is known as a 'floating garden', hiding a botanical wonderland and famous fortified wine behind its soaring ocean cliffs.
 Further west lies the Azores, dramatic island landscapes shaped by geological forces within the earth.
 Visitors can indulge in watersports, see whales and dolphins, hike to volcanic craters and explore the lush scenery.